telerik/blazor-docs/components/stockchart/overview.md

 # Stock Chart Overview

-The <a href = "https://www.telerik.com/blazor-ui/stock-chart" target="_blank">Blazor Stock Chart</a> allows you to visualize the deviation of a financial unit over a period of time to the user in a meaningful way so they can draw conclusions.
+The <a href = "https://www.telerik.com/blazor-ui/stock-chart" target="_blank">Blazor Stock Chart component</a> allows you to visualize the deviation of a financial unit over a period of time to the user in a meaningful way so they can draw conclusions.
 You can use a variety of chart types and control all aspects of the chart's appearance - from colors and fonts, to paddings, margins, tooltips and templates.

 The Telerik Stock Chart provides a [Navigator]({%slug stockchart-navigator%}) to widen or shorten the defined period of time and zoom on particular part of the chart; and a [crosshair]({%slug stockchart-crosshairs%}) to see precise values in data-dense charts.